Anjlo/AFrame-Additions/Dragable/README.md

 Append:

 'on' (Set on which button to start appending.
-Used in demo 'mousedown')
+Used in demo: 'mousedown')

 Dragable:

 'on' (Set on which button to start dragging.
-Used in demo 'mousedown')
+Used in demo: 'mousedown')

 'off' (Set on which button to stop dragging.
-Used in demo 'mouseup')
+Used in demo: 'mouseup')

-'color' (Set color on click)
+'color' (Set color on click.
+Use in demo: 'orange')